 This section defines six principles of co-creation for the ARCH project, following their initial identification at the kick-off meeting in Bratislava.
-These principles are presented together with a series of self-assessment questions for partners to reflect on in order to actively incorporate these principles into their research methodologies and working approaches.
+These principles are intended to provide a shared basis for effective and positive working relationships, by establishing value-based norms that partners should adhere to in working together.
+The co-creation principles are presented together with a series of self-assessment questions for partners to reflect on in order to actively incorporate these principles into their research methodologies and working approaches.